Al Michaels: Sunday Night Football

 Michaels and Madden began their new NBC tenure on August 6, 2006, with NBC's telecast of the preseason Pro Football Hall of Fame Game, with their regular-season debut on September 7.
 Michaels called Sunday Night Football with John Madden from August 6, 2006 – April 15, 2009.
 On April 16, 2009, Cris Collinsworth made an agreement with NBC to join Michaels, replacing Madden for Sunday Night Football.
 On February 1, 2009, Michaels called Super Bowl XLIII, his first Super Bowl telecast for NBC and seventh overall as a play-by-play announcer.
 Michaels is the third man to ever do play-by-play for an NBC broadcast of a Super Bowl, following the footsteps of Curt Gowdy and Dick Enberg.
 Michaels also called Super Bowl XLVI on February 5, 2012, Super Bowl XLIX on February 1, 2015, Super Bowl LII on February 4, 2018, and Super Bowl LVI on February 13, 2022, and in doing so, he tied Pat Summerall for the most Super Bowls called by a play-by-play announcer, though Summerall still holds the record for the most Super Bowls announced at 16, having also worked Super Bowl I as a sideline reporter and Super Bowls II, IV, VI, and VIII as a color commentator.

 Michaels usually ate his dinner while doing play-by-play commentary during a typical broadcast of Sunday Night Football.
 Michaels would have cookies and grapes during the first half and a light dinner during the second half, having his bites during commercial breaks.

-On May 24, 2022, NBC announced that despite his official departure from Sunday Night Football following the 2021 season, Michaels would still call at least one NFL playoff game for NBC under an "emeritus" role, though in December 2023 it was reported that he was cut from postseason coverage on NBC beginning with the 2023–24 NFL playoffs.
+On May 24, 2022, NBC announced that despite his official departure from Sunday Night Football following the 2021 season, Michaels would still call at least one NFL playoff game for NBC under an "emeritus" role.
+However, in December 2023, it was reported that he was cut from postseason coverage on NBC beginning with the 2023–24 NFL playoffs.